EceSenaEtoglu/EceSenaEtoglu/README.md

 ## 🚀 About Me
 - 🔎 **Looking for full-time opportunities in AI/ML Engineering (Early Career Roles)**
 - 🤖 Passionate about **AI/ML, NLP, and Large Language Models**.
 - 🧪 Guest Student Researcher at the prestigious **Health NLP Lab (University of Tübingen)**.
-Contributed as **second author** to a top NLP venue main conference submission.
+Contributed as second author to a paper submitted to the **main track of a leading NLP venue**.
 - 💼 Industry experience in **AI Engineering**, **Data Engineering** and **Backend Development**.
 - 🌍 Completed an **Erasmus semester at the University of Tübingen** on the Summer 2024 term, took MSc-level courses in NLP , ML and Databases
 - ⚡ Fun fact: I love dancing and was a volleyball player for 7 years!